Set value of radiobutton field

 Real-Life Examples

-Here are some real-life scenarios demonstrating how to use the "Set value of radiobutton field" function:
+Here are some practical examples of how you can use the "Set value of radiobutton field" function:

 - Inputs: